rdtmaster/compactbro/README.md

 KeyPath = "/certs/key.pem"
 CRTPath = "/certs/certificate.pem"
 ```

-This will generate self-signed SSL certificate, which you have to import to your browser as a root CA (for firefox: `settings` => `advanced` => `certificates` => `import`).
-Most likely the browser still won't allow you to visit `https://i.reddit.com/*` pages due to transport security (because the certificate had changed and could not be verified).
-Find your firefox profile folder and look for `SiteSecurityServiceState.txt` file.
-Although this is considered insecure you can simply delete/rename it or find records for `i.reddit.com` and remove them.

 You will need to "Add security exception" when visiting https://i.reddit.com for the first time.
 During these operations you will see a lot of security here-be-dragons-like warnings.
 In general it is safe to ignore them since you are dealing with certificates you just signed yourself, but note that you do everything at your own risk.